July 19, 2021

 Does More Traffic Mean More Crashes?

-A 2019 study published in the International Journal of Environmental Research and Public Health found that there is, in fact, a relationship between traffic congestion and accidents.
+According to the International Journal of Environmental Research and Public Health in a study published in 2019, there is, in fact, a relationship between traffic congestion and accidents.
 The more traffic there is in a given area, the more accidents there are.

 There are many factors at play when it comes to auto accidents, and some studies suggest that rural roads with little to no traffic are more dangerous than gridlocked interstates.
-Regardless of where you’re driving, it’s clear that avoiding an accident is all about avoiding dangerous behaviors, and that means not speeding, becoming distracted, and getting behind the wheel while intoxicated.
+Regardless of where you’re driving, it’s clear that avoiding an accident is all about avoiding dangerous behaviors, and that means not speeding, avoiding distractions , and never getting behind the wheel while intoxicated.

 When Alabamians Are Hurt in Crashes, We’re Here to Help